hmanwani2304/ownCloud-QuickStart-Guide/README.md

 # Installation and Configuration

 This section describes the installation process for ownCloud with Docker.
-To install ownCloud manually, please refer [Manual Installation](https://doc.owncloud.org/server/10.2/admin_manual/installation/manual_installation.html).
+To perform the manual installation for ownCloud, see [Manual Installation](https://doc.owncloud.org/server/10.2/admin_manual/installation/manual_installation.html).

 ## System Requirements